Use the database API in Groovy

 Iterating through result sets

-When iterating through a result set it is important to ensure that the result sets are processed correctly.
-Moreover, typed methods like "getBooleanValue(index i)" should be used to precisely specify the data type of the return.
-Thus database-specific differences in the mapping of data and the data types used can be avoided.
-He following code is incorrect and will lead to errors during the iteration:
+When iterating over a result set, ensure that the result set is processed correctly.
+In addition, typed methods such as getBooleanValue(index i) should be used to precisely specify the data type of the return.
+Thus database-specific differences in the mapping of data and the data types used can be avoided. he following code is incorrect and will lead to errors during the iteration:

 rs.each {